 If you’ve got a whole lot of patience just ready to be spent, a career as a dog trainer may just be the job for you.

-Whether you’re teaching basic commands to an untrained dog one on one, leading a puppy manners class, or temperament testing rescue dogs for future forever home placement, the key to dog training is understanding the inner workings of a dog’s mind—and knowing how to help mold it.
+Whether you’re teaching basic commands to an untrained dog one-on-one, leading a puppy kindergarten class, or temperament testing rescue dogs for future forever homes, the key to dog training is understanding the inner workings of a dog’s mind—and knowing how to work with them.

-The Certified Pet Dot Trainer program requires 300 hours of classwork, plus continuing education to keep your accreditation.
+The Certified Pet Dog Trainer program requires 300 hours of classwork, plus continuing education to keep your accreditation.

-Service dogs help their humans live a healthier, happier, and safer life.
+Service dogs help their humans live healthier, happier, and safer lives.

 Training a service dog is a fantastic way to help people and dogs by teaching them how to interact with one another.
 To train service dogs means not only training a dog to do the work, but also training the human half of the partnership to work with their dog, and to help train and refresh existing dog-human partnerships to new commands and tasks.

 There are a number of service dog organizations across the country that train and place service animals that you can look into, and learn more about volunteering, apprenticing to train, or getting involved with a service puppy raising program.

 View this post on Instagram

 Happy Dog Therapy Appreciation Day .
 Here with Kramer at Children’s Hospital Los Angeles for an event with patients and staff. #therpaydog #dogtherapy #dogtraining #doglove #dogtrainer #dog #dogs #workingdogsofinstagram #workingdog #pomeranian #pomeraniansofinstagram #hospital #doctor #nurse #animalbehaviorist #humananimalbond #iaabcpets #iaabc #dogsbehavingwell

 An animal or dog behaviorist studies the way dogs behave and attempts to discover the influences that lead to certain types of behavior.